 Finding his way back to his schooling Greane graduated with honor from the prestigious Berklee College of Music in 2008 with a degree in songwriting finishing his first album, Nouveau in 2017 after years of traveling the country and heading west.
 The album features acclaimed singer-songwriter Magdalen Hsu-Li on Hammond organ and piano who he has shared the stage with at countless venues such as the The Multicultural Theater Space in Kitchener Ontario, Boston College, Hampshire College, University of Massachusetts Lowell, McCormick Place in Chicago, Il, All Asia Café in Cambridge, Ma, and Unity College to name a few.
 “Nouveau” also features Seattle drummer Eric Eagle (Jesse Sykes and the Sweet Hereafter, Wayne Horvitz), bassist Paul Kemmish (Rockin Teenage Combo), violist & violinist Eyvind Kang (The Decembrists, John Zorn, Bill Frisell, Laura Viers) and was recorded by Mell Dettmer of Soli Studios (The Cave Singers) and Jesse Coutu of The Mixing House Studios (Berklee alumni 2008).
 In addition to touring with Magdalen Hsu-Li, Greane has also performed with New York City drummer Scott Morehouse, Joey Lott, and Berklee Alums Justin Oliver, Carrie Jahde at numerous Campus Activities Board, Women’s Studies, Women’s Center, Multicultural Affairs, Orientation, and Welcome Week college events as well as at various clubs, festivals, coffeehouses, markets and art galleries.

 Greane will be on tour this year.
 Check the tour schedule for upcoming tour dates.
 In addition to performing at clubs, coffeehouses, festivals, performing arts centers, churches, galleries and house concerts, he currently offers a performance/ storytelling program entitled, “True Colours – Concert and Storytelling”

 PROGRAMS AVAILABLE FOR BOOKING:

 TRUE COLOURS CONCERT

-A 45-minute – 1 hour interactive live musical performance featuring Greane on acoustic guitar and vocals with interspersed storytelling/dialogue between songs.
-Focusing on both original material and a contemporary take on traditional Americana folk music.
+An interactive live musical performance featuring Greane on acoustic guitar, harmonica and vocals with interspersed storytelling/dialogue between songs.
+Focusing on both original material and a contemporary take on traditional Americana, Celtic & Folk music.